Introduction to ADHD Diagnosis

 Functional Impairment

-Perhaps the most crucial aspect in differentiating ADHD from typical behavioral traits is the degree of functional impairment these behaviors cause.
+Perhaps the most crucial aspect in differentiating ADHD from typical behavioural traits is the degree of functional impairment these behaviours cause.
 It is not merely the presence of distractibility or impulsivity but the negative impact these have on an individual’s ability to function effectively in daily life.
 Symptoms of ADHD lead to significant challenges, including academic and occupational difficulties, problems in social relationships, and managing daily responsibilities.
 This impairment must be significant and not just a minor inconvenience or a reflection of an individual’s personality or choices.

 Real-Life Impact of ADHD Symptoms